Ghoul-Kun/TG-UBotX/README.md

 * [@pqhaz](https://github.com/pqhaz)
 * [@yshalsager](https://github.com/yshalsager)

-and Huge thanks to <a href="https://github.com/HitaloKun/TG-UBotX/graphs/contributors">many more</a> people who aren't mentioned here.
+And huge thanks to <a href="https://github.com/HitaloKun/TG-UBotX/graphs/contributors">many more</a> people who aren't mentioned here.

 Found Bugs?
 Create an issue on the issue tracker.